Why this recipe works

 Yes!
 If you can’t find poblano peppers you can use anaheim peppers or bell peppers.
 Since bell peppers are very mild, I would also suggest using one jalapeño pepper in this recipe to increase the spice a bit.

-You can use chicken breasts instead of chicken thighs in this poblano chicken soup if you’d like.
+You can use chicken breasts or chicken legs instead of thighs in this recipe.

 Roasted Poblano Chicken Soup